-With Mother’s Day coming up this weekend.
-We are starting to think about mums who will be spending Mother’s Day on the neonatal unit.
+With Mother’s Day coming up this weekend. we are starting to think about mums who will be spending Mother’s Day on the neonatal unit.

-We all get that Mother’s Day like for mums on the neonatal unit?
-How does it feel to wake up on Mother’s Day and not have your baby with you?
-To know that your baby is being cared for by someone else when you open your eyes.
-Someone else is feeding them, changing them and doing all the things that is your role as a mummy.
+But what is it Mother’s Day like for mums on the neonatal unit?
+How does it feel to wake up on Mother’s Day and not have your baby with you.
+To remember that your baby is being cared for by someone else.
+Remember someone else is feeding them, changing them and doing all the things that is your role as a mummy?

-Motherâ€™s Day on the neonatal Unit will be spent changing nappies through the portholes of an incubator/ Administering milk via an NG tube and feeling like you have to ask to touch your baby.
-Some mum’s might not even get to cuddle their baby if they are still too sick or too small.
+Motherâ€™s Day on the neonatal Unit will be spent changing nappies through the portholes of an incubator, giving milk via an NG tube and feeling like you have to ask to touch your baby.
+Some mums might not even get to cuddle their baby if they are still too sick or too small.
 It is heartbreaking and we know all too well.

-Staff on neonatal units will do their best in Mother’s Day.
+Staff on neonatal units will do their best on Mother’s Day.
 They will try and make it as special as possible but their resources are limited and so is their time.
 This year we will provide a Mother’s Day gift to every mum on the neonatal unit at North Manchester General Hospital and the NICU at Royal Oldham Hospital.
-It won’t take the pain or sadness away but it make their day a little easier if they know someone is thinking of them.
+It won’t take the pain or sadness away but it might make their day a little easier if they know someone is thinking of them.
 For mums on the neonatal unit, that means a lot!
 We need to not feel alone.

-To all the mums with babies in hospital, and all the mums with babies in heaven.
-We are thinking of you and wish you a gentle Mothers Day.
+To all the mums with babies in hospital, and all the mums with babies in heaven, we are thinking of you and wish you a gentle Mother’s Day.

 You can donate today and help us support more mums in neonatal care